A new QBREXZA wipes treatment option to reduce excessive underarm sweating is now at your fingertips!

 ©2018 Dermira, Inc. All rights reserved.
 PM-US-QBR-0185 10/18

-At Steele Creek Dermatology in Charlotte, NC, we proudly offer a wide range of dermatological…
+At Steele Creek Dermatology in Charlotte, NC, we offer dermaplaning; a gentle, non-invasive treatment that…